-- It may require making hard decisions
+- It may require making hard decisions.

-- Requires accountability
+- Requires accountability.

 The strategic execution process needs to have tools that allow everyone to communicate with each other on the status of the implementation of the company’s strategy.
 Many companies meet once a quarter to discuss strategy which doesn’t provide enough “work on the company” time.
 While quarterly updates of the status of a strategy’s implementation are important, they should be focused on making decisions about the company’s strategy and agreeing on changes in course.
 The strategic execution process needs to be robust enough to keep everyone focused and to routinely engage them in “working on the company” in sprints.
 In our work with clients, we recommend monthly strategy execution reviews and often focus on market facing activities one month and value-added activities the next month, reducing the reporting load and making the process more robust.

 At Group50, we use a series of methodologies and tools in our strategic planning processes.
 We would enjoy speaking with you about these tools and our process as you think about the implications of including these components in the strategic planning and strategic execution processes.
-Call a Group50 strategy expert today at (909) 949-9083, request more information here, or drop us a line at firstname.lastname@example.org.

 About the Author: Jim Gitney is the CEO and Founder of Group50® Consulting, and the author of “Strategy Realized – The Business Hierarchy of Needs®” which summarizes a framework for developing and implementing a robust strategic plan (You can find out more about the book and acquire a copy by clicking on the image to the right).